ctrl-cheeb-del/playwright-extension/README.md

 2. You'll see a list of available scripts with their descriptions
 3. Click "Run" to execute a script
 4. View real-time logs by clicking the logs button
+5. Click the sync button to fetch remote scripts from GitHub

 ## Troubleshooting

 - If scripts aren't appearing in the UI, make sure they export a default `ScriptDefinition` object
 - Check the browser console for any errors
 - Ensure you've reloaded the extension after making changes to scripts

+## License

+ISC